 My own view is that the main issue here is valuation induced noise.
 What the heck does that mean, I hear you say?
-Well, consider the August high stock price of just over $220 – equivalent to a market-cap of $170,000m.
-Over the prior trailing-twelve-month (“TTM”) period McDonald’s generated $5,850m in net profit, equivalent to around $7.65 per share.
-Quick math puts that valuation at a rather expensive looking 28.75x annual earnings.
+Well, consider the August high stock price of just over $220, equivalent to a market-cap of $170b.
+Over the prior trailing-twelve-month (“TTM”) period, McDonald’s generated $5.85b in net profit, equivalent to around $7.65 per share.
+Quick math put the valuation at a rather expensive looking 28.75x annual earnings.

-On a debt-adjusted basis the valuation looks even worse.
-Inclusive of capital lease obligations I have total debt at around $40,000m net of cash, equivalent to around $50 per share.
+The valuation looks even worse on a debt-adjusted basis.
+Inclusive of capital lease obligations, I have total debt at around $40b net of cash, equivalent to around $50 per share.
 As far as I’m concerned dropping 11% from that kind of height is no big deal.
-I mean even now McDonald’s stock trades at 25x estimated 2019 earnings excluding debt.
-Needless to say that is still comfortably above the long-term historical average of circa 18x earnings.
+I mean, even now McDonald’s stock trades at 25x estimated 2019 earnings excluding debt.
+That is still comfortably above the long-term historical average of circa 18x earnings.

 The Debt Load